XingxinHE/Hex/pages/Gaussian elimination.md

 > - 2️⃣ The operation goes *from top to the bottom*.
 > - 3️⃣ When performing a $k$-row operation, all the number **under** the pivot of this row **should be zero**.
 > - 4️⃣ The **pivot** of the 1st row is the 1st coefficient, 2nd row - 2nd coefficient, etc.

+> [!note]
+> You may see some elimination do not have augmented matrix simply because the user want to focus on the left side.

 # 🎯Intent
 Gaussian elimination / elimination is to change $A$ to $U$!